Released: 8 March 2013

 Bowie’s lyrics – the word ‘Heat’ appears nowhere – immediately put the listener in unfamiliar terrain.
 “Then we saw Mishima’s dog/Trapped between the rocks/Blocking the waterfall,” Bowie begins, “The songs of dust, the world would end”.
 These words referred to a scene in the 1969 novel Spring Snow by Japanese writer and actor Yukio Mishima, with whom Bowie had long been fascinated.

 “And I tell myself I don’t know who I am”, meanwhile, recalls Bowie’s past as a faker and an actor, and the roles he often adopted and discarded in song and on stage.
-It also calls to mind ‘And I Say To Myself’, the b-side of ‘Can’t Help Thinking About Me’, his 1965 single with the Lower Third.
+It also brings to mind ‘And I Say To Myself’, the b-side of ‘Can’t Help Thinking About Me’, his 1965 single with the Lower Third.
 Bowie revived the latter song in 1999, and re-recorded it during the Toy sessions, so it is not unfeasible that ‘And I Say To Myself’ was also in his mind at the time.

 The refrain “My father ran the prison” suggests a backstory which, although tantalising, remains elusive: we end the song knowing no more than at the beginning.
 Bowie’s character may have been the seer, but the listener is left to shine their own light on ‘Heat’, one of his most beguiling works.